 About the Club

 The Oaks and the Cypress courses at Palm Aire Country Club in Pompano Beach, Fla., were designed by the renowned duo of Tom and George Fazio while the Palms was laid out by William Mitchell.
-Each provides a distinctive experience, and complement ClubLink’s other Clubs in the area: Heron Bay Golf Club, former site of the PGA Tour’s Honda Classic, and the historic 36-hole Woodlands Country Club and the newest addition; TPC Eagle Trace in Coral Springs, a prestige-level Member Club which hosted the Honda Classic from 1984 - 1991 and again in 1996.
+Each provides a distinctive experience, and complement ClubLink’s other Clubs in the area: Heron Bay Golf Club, former site of the PGA Tour’s Honda Classic, the historic 36-hole Woodlands Country Club and the newest addition; TPC Eagle Trace in Coral Springs, a prestige-level Member Club which hosted the Honda Classic from 1984 - 1991 and again in 1996.

 All three Palm Aire courses present an enjoyable challenge for golfers of all levels of ability.
 From the back tees, the Palms tips out at 6,944 yards, par 72, and the Cypress is 6,810 yards, par 72.
 Both courses have five sets of tee decks to choose from and recently renovated with Tif Eagle, a new hybrid grass.
 The Oaks plays 6,910 yards, par 71, with four sets of tees.

 Palm Aire Country Club has a rich history dating back to 1959 when The Palms Golf Course was founded by George Palmer and Harold Broiler and a 50-room lodge opened in 1962.
 Sam Snead set a course record 65 in that year and, since then, Palm Aire has hosted the prestigious Dixie Amateur, the Florida Open, and the South Florida Classic, a former Web.com Tour event, on multiple occasions.